automl/SMAC3/development/_sources/8_faq.rst.txt

   * A description of the problem.
   * An example to reproduce the problem.
   * Any information about your setup that could be helpful to resolve the bug (such as installed python packages).
-  * Feel free, to add a screenshot showing the issue.
+  * Feel free to add a screenshot showing the issue.

 I want to contribute code or discuss a new idea.
 Where should I report to?